Thermal

 The attribute max_state indicates how many cooling states this device supports, and cur_state indicates the current state of the device.

-Verification of thermal management
+Verification of Thermal Management

 This section describes commands needed to verify thermal management on the board (Use Genio 350-EVK as an example).
 Note we assume the step_wise governor is used in following subsections.